Alessandro De Tomaso was born in Argentina in 1928. His

 name Pantera was his suggestion.

-Tom Tjaarda, hired to be the director of
+Tjaarda, hired to be the director of Carrozzeria Ghia in 1968, is credited with

-Dallara, hired to be the Chief Engineer of De Tomaso Automobili in 1968, is
+Engineer of De Tomaso Automobili in 1968, is credited with designing the

-Ford rushed the Pantera design process.
-It was
+rushed the Pantera design process.
+It was claimed by one journalist that running

-which was only 6 months after the signing of the September agreement,.
-The
+prototypes were ready in February 1970, which was only 6 months after the signing

-Pantera made its public debut in March 1970, at the Monza race track near
+of the September agreement.
+The Pantera made its public debut in March 1970, at

-Milan, Italy.
-It debuted in America at the New York and Los Angeles Auto Expos
+the Monza race track near Milan, Italy.
+It debuted in America at the New York

-in April and May of 1970.
+and Los Angeles Auto Expos in April and May of 1970.

 Amory